gcalderone/Gnuplot.jl/docs/src/index.md

 Unlike other packages **Gnuplot.jl** is not a pure Julia solution as it depends on an external package to actually generate plots.
 However, if gnuplot is not available on a given platform, the package could still be used in "*dry*" mode, and no error for a missing dependency will be raised (see [Dry sessions](@ref)).

-The **Gnuplot.jl** package development follows a minimalistic approach: it is essentially a thin layer to send data and string commands to gnuplot.
+The **Gnuplot.jl** package development follows a minimalistic approach: it is essentially a thin layer to send data and commands to gnuplot.
 This way all underlying capabilities, both present and future ones, are automatically exposed to Julia user, with no need to implement dedicated wrappers.

 The functionalities 1, 2 and 3 listed above are similar to those provided by the [Gaston](https://github.com/mbaz/Gaston.jl) package.  **Gnuplot.jl** also provides features 4 and 5, as well as the minimalistic approach.